PistachioYT/Mangrove-Tree-Counting-DL-CV/data/README.md

 ### Access
 - The dataset was processed and versioned using Roboflow.
-- Only a small sample is included under `data/` for demonstration.
+- Only a small sample is included under `data/` to illustrate the dataset format.
 - Dataset available upon request.